thisilike/svgToComponent/README.md

     `python ./main.py`

 # Config
-You can change the input and output folder in the config.yml.
+You can change the input(defaults to './input') and output(defaults to './output') folder in the config.yml.